sayan1886/blockarraygroup/docs/README.md

 `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa` - A Bitcoin Address

   Traditional blockchain designs use cryptographic hashes to generate globally unique IDs that are statistically guaranteed to never have a collision.
 The problem with these hashes is that they require significantly more memory and more CPU cycles to manipulate.
 It takes significantly more CPU time to look up an account record by hash than with a direct array index.
-For example, 64 bit integers are easier to compare and manipulate than 160+bit IDs.
+For example, 64-bit integers are easier to compare and manipulate than 160+bit IDs.
 Larger hash IDs means there is less room in the CPU cache and that more memory is required.
 On modern operating systems, infrequently accessed RAM is compressed, but hash identifiers are random data that is not compressible.

 We propose the implementation of a Globally Unique Identifier (GUID) for use in account identification.
 Various implementations have been studied such as **IBAN** or International Bank Account Number.
 Requirements for such an address scheme must: